temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 However, the pre-built tctl and WebUI binaries use a default DataConverter that excludes your PayloadCodec.

-Because of this, the tctl and the WebUI will not be able to show decrypted data—at least, not without help.
+Because of this, tctl and the WebUI will not be able to show decrypted data—at least, not without help.

 ![](/static/img/remote-codec-server-solution)